huggingface/diffusers/examples/controlnet/README_flux.md

 Training script provided by LibAI, which is an institution dedicated to the progress and achievement of artificial general intelligence.
 LibAI is the developer of [cutout.pro](https://www.cutout.pro/) and [promeai.pro](https://www.promeai.pro/).

+> [!NOTE]
+> **Memory consumption**
+>
+> Flux can be quite expensive to run on consumer hardware devices and as a result, ControlNet training of it comes with higher memory requirements than usual.
+> **Gated access**
+> As the model is gated, before using it with diffusers you first need to go to the [FLUX.1 [dev] Hugging Face page](https://huggingface.co/black-forest-labs/FLUX.1-dev), fill in the form and accept the gate.
+Once you are in, you need to log in so that your system knows you’ve accepted the gate.
+Use the command below to log in: `huggingface-cli login`

 ## Running locally with PyTorch

 ### Installing the dependencies